jkoncick/HocusEditor/readme.txt

    - How to easily draw borders around "windows" in background layer
    - How to use new monster types in a level
    - How the animated tiles work
-   - How to replace graphics, music and sound with your own
+   - How to replace graphics, music, sounds and texts with your own
    - How to distribute your mod as a patch